Fact checkedExpert's opinion

 Static Lunge Ab Twist

 Increase the benefits of performing this standing ab exercise by adding weights or a medicine ball.
 Get the best out of this move that targets the lower and upper body, working core muscles, glutes, hamstrings, and quads.
-Feel the burn, slay belly fat, and tone abs, and improve balance.
+Feel the burn, slay belly fat, tone abs, and improve balance.

 High Knee Run